Campaign of the Month: January 2015

 - The altered abilities of an item cannot be transferred to another item.

 - An altered item cannot be reforged without destroying the innate magics.
+Some mundane modifications may be made with GM approval.

 Wild and wild-warped items are made as a byproduct of wild magic.
 Wild and wild-warped items are often incredibly unique, though their strength is often highly variable.
 While the danger inherent in this variance causes some adventurers to shy away from these items, their unique abilities draw the attention of just as many.
 More information on these items can be found here.
 Wild and wild-warped items function as regular magical items (or Crafter items, if made by a Crafter).Dweomered Dragonscale